General Terms and Conditions of Business of IPRIS AG

 IPRIS shall not be liable for any damages which are the result of IPRIS' use of wrong, incomplete or inaccurate information or data contained in the order confirmation.

 If the Client wishes IPRIS to integrate its data into the IPRIS Client Portal, the Client is obliged to provide the data in the format requested by IPRIS.
 IPRIS shall in any case not be liable for any damages as a result of the set up and operation of an interface to the Client's program for the administration of IPRs.

 5. Services subject to due dates and/or deadlines by law or of authorities

 Orders by Clients that are time critical must be placed with IPRIS by the due dates and/or deadlines which IPRIS has determined in order to meet the Official Deadlines.
-If the Client has placed an order later than the deadline set by IPRIS, IPRIS will use reasonable commercial efforts to meet the Official Deadline in time or to obtain an extension of the Official Deadline, however, IPRIS does not guarantee that such efforts are successful and IPRIS shall under no circumstances incur any liability if its efforts fail.
+If the Client has placed on order later than the deadline set by IPRIS, IPRIS will use reasonable commercial efforts to pay the renewal fee in time or to obtain and extension of the Official Deadline, however, IPRIS does not guarantee that such efforts are successful and IPRIS shall under no circumstances incur any liability if its efforts fail.
 IPRIS’ efforts will be compensated by a special surplus fee reasonably determined by IPRIS.

 6. Prices and Payments

 The prices for the Services shall be specified in the orders.
 In the event of no such specifications or in the event of standard Services, the prices contained in the current price lists shall apply.
 The prices are net and exclusive of VAT.
 An additional charge will be added for all expenses and disbursements incurred by IPRIS at the request of or by agreement with the Client or which are reasonably necessary to carry out the Services as specified in the orders.